Sheepolution/how-to-love/book/chapter16.md

 end
 ```

-To move the circle to the cursor, we need to know the angle.
-We can get the angle with the function ``math.atan2``.
+To move the circle towards the cursor, we need to know the angle.
+We can get the angle with the function `math.atan2`.
 The first argument is the y-position you want to go to, minus your object's y-position.
 The second argument is the same but for the x-position.
 This is one of the rare occasions where y comes before x.

 Basically what atan2 does is that it takes a vertical and horizontal vector (distance + direction), and with that information it returns an angle.